-The camera holds only 30 pictures, so you get about a 35mm film roll's worth of tiny pictures before they have to be offloaded somewhere... which is no mean feat.
-You can't just use a link cable and save them somewhere, you can't insert SD cards... so what do?
+The camera holds a maximum of 30 pictures after unlocking all the features through the mini games, so you get about a 35mm film roll's worth of tiny pictures before they have to be offloaded somewhere... which is no mean feat.
+You can't just use a link cable and save them somewhere, you can't insert SD cards - so what do?

 Here's how it's going to work: you'll insert the GBC into the SGB and the SGB into the SNES.
 You'll then attach the SNES to the capture card and the capture card to your PC.